 It is clear that disability care is an essential service required to provide physical and emotional care and support for individuals with various disabilities.
-Carers on our platform have a wealth of hands-on, real-life experience as well as appropriate condition-specific training where necessary.
+Care providers should have a wealth of hands-on, real-life experience as well as appropriate condition-specific additional training for their carers where necessary.

 How disability care can help

 Everyone’s experience with disability is unique and we advocate personalised care tailored to the specific needs and abilities of you or your loved one.
-SuperCarers is here to ensure that all of our clients live as dignified and independent a life as possible.
+A Care provider can help ensure that a service user can live as dignified and independent a life as possible.

-We have carers on our platform who have experience working with people with all kinds of disabilities, from spinal injuries and acquired brain injuries to learning disabilities and sensory impairment.
-They will adapt the care provided according to the changing needs and abilities whilst always respecting the client’s wishes and dignity.
+Care providers may have experience working with people with all kinds of disabilities, from spinal injuries and acquired brain injuries to learning disabilities and sensory impairment.
+You should speak to the providfer about their experience and any specialist training they provide to their carers.
+This might help you understand how they will adapt the care provided according to the changing needs and abilities whilst always respecting the client’s wishes and dignity.